markentier/markentier.tech/site/content/posts/2021/02/github-with-multiple-profiles-gpg-ssh-keys/index.md

 **Important note:** The trailing slashes (`/`) on the `[includeIf …]` lines are very important.
 If you forget them, then git would try to match only this very specific folder and ignore it for any folder within it.
 More details about **conditional includes** in the [git documentation][git-docs]. _(I totally missed that you can use them even for branches, too.)_

-The `signingkey` values should be set appropriately based on the IDs you have noted from the [previous section](#gpg-key-management) of this article.
+The `signingKey` values should be set appropriately based on the IDs you have noted from the [previous section](#gpg-key-management) of this article.
 Now when you commit anything git will use the correct key based on where the repository directory lives.

 To automatically enforce the commit signing, use `commit.gpgsign` set to `true`.